10up/safe-redirect-manager/README.md

 them store redirects in the options table or in custom tables.
 Most of them provide tons of unnecessary options.
 Some of them have serious performance implications (404 error logging).
 Safe Redirect Manager stores redirects as Custom Post Types.
 This makes your data portable and your website scalable.
-Safe Redirect Manager is built to handle enterprise level traffic and is used on manager publishing websites.
+Safe Redirect Manager is built to handle enterprise level traffic and is used on major publishing websites.
 The plugin comes with only what you need following the WordPress mantra decisions not options.
 Actions in filters make the plugin very extensible.

 ## Installation